SmartBear/readyapi4j/modules/cucumber/modules/studio-runner/README.md

 ## Clearing ActionWords

 This is provided for convenience since Cucumber Studio does not allow you to remove all ActionWords from a project with one command.
-Use it carefully since any BDD scenarios using any of the removed ActionWords will become invalid.
+Use it carefully since any Cucumber scenarios using any of the removed ActionWords will become invalid.

 Run by providing the `clear` command together with the project-id (-p):